Reviews You Can Rely On

 Subway Environment

 The Subway test, with its erratic cadence, pitch, and tone, is a real stress test.
 There are only a handful of earbuds that we would willingly use to take calls in this kind of chaos.
 The Apple AirPods Pro 2nd Gen passes this test with flying colors.
 Play the video below to hear how they sound.
-Yes, the Subway noise is still annoying, but you can hear the caller, which is pretty impressive.
+Yes, the Subway noise is still annoying, but you can hear the caller, which is pretty impressive for this test.

 The Apple AirPods Pro 2nd Generation pulls off an understandable phone call in our subway stress test.